 - Party planning meetings, in areas where applicable

 - Completing Health & Safety Inspections

-- Serves as co-advisor to council along with Residence Director
+- Serves as primary advisor to council with the Resident Director

 - Encourages students in assigned area to participate and to support activities of the council